jlgrall/esEngine/doc/gettingstarted.md

 The only exposed variable is `window.eJSEngine`.
 It is the constructor that creates a new ES (Entity System).

-Here are the main steps to make a project with entity.JS:
+Here are the main steps to make a project with esEngine:

-1. include the scripts: entity.js and any additional library that adds definitions of components and systems.
+1. include the scripts: esengine.js and any additional library that adds definitions of components and systems.
 1. define your components.
 What kind of data they will hold.
 1. define your systems.
 Each system states which components it will use.
 1. create the ES engine.